Delaney93/prework-study-guide/README.md

 - This study guide was created for bootcamp.
 - My motivation was to test myself and complete the project.
-- A usuable reference guide for what I have learned.
+- A usable reference guide for what I have learned.
 - I have learned HTML, CSS, git, and JavaScript